wulfgarpro/wulfgar.pro/_posts/2020-09-28-tryhackme-ignite.md

 ![fuelcms](/images/posts/penlog_ignite_by_tryhackme/fuelcms.png)

-Also note mention of default credentials:
+Also, note the mention of default credentials:

 ![fuelcms-creds](/images/posts/penlog_ignite_by_tryhackme/fuelcms_creds.png)
 _(**Note:** Logging in to the portal proved useless.)_